czue/pegasus-docs/apis.md

 make build-api-client
 ```

 while your server is running.
-You should see the files in `assets/javascript/api-client` get updated.
+You should see the files in `api-client` get updated.

 #### Rebuilding your front end